1,2,4-THB, Salicylic Acid, Acetylated Vetiver Oil: new final Opinions of SCCS

 1. In light of the data provided, does the SCCS consider 1,2,4-trihydroxybenzene (1,2,4-THB) (A33) safe for use as an auto-oxidative hair dye in permanent hair dye formulations, not requiring the action of peroxide, with a concentration on-head of maximum of 2.5%?

-On the basis of all the data submitted by the Applicant, and data available in ...
+On the basis of all the data submitted by the Applicant, and data available in open literature, the SCCS does not consider 1,2,4-Trihydroxybenzene safe due to potential genotoxicity when used as an auto-oxidative hair dye component in ...